devankestel/hs2048/README.md

 Before you get started, there are a few things that this template couldn't provide for you.
 You should:

--   Add a synopsis to `package.yaml`.
-It should be a short (one sentence) explanation of your project.

--   Add a description to `package.yaml`.
-This can be whatever you want it to be.

 -   Add a category to `package.yaml`.
 A list of categories is available on Hackage at <http://hackage.haskell.org/packages>.